 Being saved and living our lives after God does not give us free rein to do anything we want.
 Contrary to popular Christian belief, forgiveness is more than saying, “Lord, I’m sorry, please forgive me.”
 To truly repent, we must turn away from our sins in order to be forgiven.
 Many people will say that they believe in God, but only the ones who are walking in His ways are His chosen people.
 (Matthew 7:21-23) So, what role does grace have in our lives, and why do people believe that its existence gives us a leeway to live a life after our fleshly desires?

 I want to make a point to say that I did not agree with most of Luke P’s motives or actions during his time on the show.
 Though he declared to be a Christian from day one, he did not conduct himself in a Christ-like way and was very manipulative during the entire season.
-However, on this particular night, I think that he was right to share his belief that sex was meant for a husband and wife; if only he had followed through with his statement and left when he said he would.
+However, on this particular night, I think that he was right to share his belief that sex is meant for a husband and wife; if only he had followed through with his statement and left when he said he would.

-During the finale and the “Men Tell All” segment at the end of the season, Hannah B continued the conversation with Luke P after he attempted to justify himself.
+During the finale and the “Men Tell All” segment at the end of the season, Hannah B continued the conversation with Luke P after he tried to justify himself.
 Her statement was another perfect example of the Christian world’s warped perception of grace.
 She said, “I’m so over being slut-shamed and being made feel like I’m not a woman of faith, because, oh my gosh, I live my life and make mistakes and sin every single day.
 And so do you, and so do you, and so do you, and so do you, and so do you (pointing at the audience), but that’s what grace is for.” (click to watch the video)

 Though we are all sinners and face temptations on an almost daily basis, there is a problem if we are conscious that we are sinning every day.
 (James 4:7) By nature, we are sinful, but when we invite Yeshua to dwell in our hearts, we become a new person, our bodies becoming the Temple of God, and we are called to turn away from the temptations and sins of this world.